Artten Foundation fosters

 Global Textile Movement for Peace and Freedom

-Ludmila Christeseva is an accomplished artist and curator who has initiated several international projects, amplifying female voices in the arts.
+Ludmila Christeseva is an accomplished artist and curator, recognized for her commitment to amplifying female voices in the arts through various international projects.

-In recognition of her significant impact and contributions, Ludmila Christeseva was nominated for the Nelson Mandela Prize.
-Moreover, she won the prestigious Impact of the Year 2023 award by IHM Impact Awards, cementing her dedication to making a positive change through her artistic initiatives.
+In acknowledgment of her significant societal impact, bringing hope and optimism to those who lost families and homes, Ludmila Christeseva was nominated for the Nelson Mandela Prize.
+She achieved further acclaim by winning the prestigious Impact of the Year 2023 award from IHM Impact Awards, solidifying her dedication to making a positive change through her artistic initiatives.

 Global Sisterhood